 Why did you publish these books yourself?

-That said, a lot of science fiction fans have liked Stewards of the Flame and they may like Promise of the Flame and Defender of the Flame even better since they deal with topics more typical of science fiction.
+That said, a lot of science fiction fans have liked Stewards of the Flame and they may like the other three novels even better since they deal with topics and events more typical of science fiction.
 The problem is simply that in order to to be accepted by a genre publisher nowadays, a book must be expected to sell to mass audiences within that genre, not just to a subset of its readers.
 Also, fiction sales depend heavily on "name" and my name is known only in the YA field, which from the marketing standpoint is entirely separate.

 If Stewards of the Flame won a 2008 bronze IPPY medal, why isn't it listed among the science fiction IPPY award winners for that year?

 Because it won in the Visionary Fiction category.
 According to one website I stumbled across, "Visionary fiction is fiction in which the expansion of the human mind drives the plot."
 It states, "Visionary fiction is not science fiction, yet if a skeptic needs “scientific proof” of the reality of the visionary landscape, it can be connected to the new neural sciences -- neuro-biology, neuro-psychology, neuro-physics.
 All visionary fiction is driven by new and uncanny experiences (mystical, spiritual and paranormal) in the neural web.
 The new sciences have shown us over the last three decades how vast and limitless is the increasing power of the human mind.
 As in so many eras of human life, where our science goes our literature follows.
 A new genre is developing, one that parallels the new neural sciences, and helps to chart the vastly uncharted human mind."